royandugu/React-Task-Tracker/README.md

 3. Make it responsive
 4. Use UseRef hook

+**Issues**
+1. The link button is not even being clicked
+2. On click only the meetings are being fetched that too with a status of 404

 <br>
 **Initial test**
 Putting up 2 filters for task and meetings, that will later be be done by the backend